Parking and vehicles

 There is no legal off-road vehicle area located in Rockingham.
 Trail bikes and other off-road vehicles are not permitted to be used on public land within the City.

 Driving or parking a vehicle on any beach in Rockingham is prohibited.
-When using a boat ramp facility a vehicle must not remain on a beach and should be moved to a parking area once it has unloaded or loaded a boat or ski.
+When using a boat ramp facility, a vehicle must not remain on a beach and should be moved to a parking area once it has unloaded or loaded a boat or ski.

 Infringement penalties apply for illegal off-road vehicle activity and driving or parking on a beach.